paulamatdesign/ux-questionnaires/README.md

 This section lists the explicit permissions obtained directly from the authors of specific questionnaires.

-- UEQ-S: Permission granted by Martin Schrepp by email (December 2, 2025)
+- UEQ-S: Permission granted by Martin Schrepp by email (December 2, 2025).
-- UMUX-Lite: Permission granted by James Lewis by email (December 3, 2025)
+- UMUX-Lite: Permission granted by James Lewis by email (December 3, 2025).
+- SUS: Author is retired.

 ## Data & Privacy Notice